Chemistry - A European Journal

-Chemistry—A European Journal was founded by the German Chemical Society and Wiley-VCH.
-It is now jointly owned by the chemical societies of Austria (GÖCh), Belgium (SRC and KVCV), the Czech Republic (ČSCH), France (SFC), Germany (GDCh), Greece (AGS), Hungary (MKE), Italy (SCI), the Netherlands (KNCV), Poland (PTCh), Portugal (SPQ), Spain (RSEQ), and Sweden (SCS), and is published by Wiley-VCH.
+Chemistry—A European Journal was founded by the German Chemical Society and VCH.
+It is now jointly owned by the chemical societies of Austria (GÖCh), Belgium (SRC and KVCV), the Czech Republic (ČSCH), France (SFC), Germany (GDCh), Greece (AGS), Hungary (MKE), Italy (SCI), the Netherlands (KNCV), Poland (PTCh), Portugal (SPQ), Spain (RSEQ), Sweden (SCS), and Switzerland (SCG), and is published by Wiley-VCH.
 The journal publishes 52 issues per year and contains papers from all fields of chemistry.

 Contributions should be in English, but may be accompanied by an abstract in the language of the authors.
-The correspondence author will receive page proofs (in most cases as compressed PDF files); corrected page proofs should be returned to the editorial office within three days.
-The correspondence author will also receive a complementary copy of the journal and a reprint PDF file, restricted to 25 printouts, free of charge.
+The correspondence author will receive page proofs (in most cases as compressed PDF files); corrected page proofs should be returned to the Editorial Office within three days.
+The correspondence author will also receive a reprint PDF file, restricted to 25 printouts, free of charge.
 Manuscripts will be edited with a view to brevity and clarity.
 Queries regarding manuscripts should be sent to email@example.com.

 All contributions are subject to peer review.

-If the manuscript is a revised/extended version of a paper previously rejected by Chemistry—A European Journal or any of its sister journals (Angewandte Chemie, Advanced Materials, Advanced Functional Materials, etc.) then the authors must inform the Editor of the previous submission in their cover letter and explain, in detail, the changes and revisions that have been made.
+If the manuscript is a revised/extended version of a paper previously rejected by Chemistry—A European Journal or any of the ChemPubSoc Europe journals or other Wiley-VCH journals (e.g., Angewandte Chemie, Advanced Materials, Advanced Functional Materials, etc.) then the authors must inform the Editor of the previous submission, that is, give the previous manuscript number under Additional Information, enter their cover letter under "Enter Comments" and explain, in detail, the changes and revisions that have been made.

 Corrections after "Early View" and before issue publication will be accepted only if formal aspects or "misprints" are concerned.
 For all other corrections, such as those regarding scientifically incorrect or incomplete information, a Corrigendum has to be submitted.
 Please contact the Editorial Office in such cases.